pixability/bit-envs/src/babel/README.md

 ```

 #### Usage - Configure

-When you import a compiler component your bit.json file will contain an env entry as following:
+When you import a compiler component your bit.json file will contain an env entry as follows:

 ```Typescript
 {